Montana adds 746 COVID-19 cases Sunday; active cases at 9,751

 A total of 85 Yellowstone County residents have died from COVID-19, including at least 17 in the month of October.

 Montana has had 27,880 confirmed COVID-19 cases.
-Of those people infected, 17,832 are considered recovered, meaning the meet the Centers for Disease Control and Prevention guidelines for releasing someone with COVID-19 from isolation.
+Of those people infected, 17,832 are considered recovered, meaning they meet the Centers for Disease Control and Prevention guidelines for releasing someone with COVID-19 from isolation.

 Another 1,577 tests were completed by Sunday, bringing the statewide testing total to 465,607.